 As its name implies, Free FTP is available at no cost but CoffeeCup also has a product called Direct FTP which is a paid FTP client with even more features.

-The Best Linux FTP And SFTP Clients
+Best FTP And SFTP Clients For Linux

 Linux is another immensely popular platform with network administrators so we felt we had to include Linux FTP clients on our list.
 And when you consider that historically, all these file transfer protocols have a Unix origin, it even made more sense.
 And as you’ll see, there are plenty of excellent clients for the platform.
 Here’s a small sample of the best of them.